BaksiLi/CS-Hypomnema/Resources/General/IntroToCS.md

 	node;
 	```

 1. Consider a **collection of nodes** that are linked together by pointers.
 The starting pointer and the ending null.
-In order to achive the function of *insert*, *remove* and *search*.
+In order to achieve the function of *insert*, *remove* and *search*.
 The running time of search  would always be O(n) since the only way of searching is just linear. code as below:

 	```C